Do you use lithium-ion batteries in your business?

-We have listed below 6 important considerations when buying storage for lithium or lithium-ion batteries.
+We have listed below six essential considerations when buying storage for lithium or lithium-ion batteries.

 1. Make sure your storage has protection against internal fire

-Ordinary fire rated cabinets are designed to withstand fires that start on the outside.
-These cabinets will not withstand a fire with lithium-ion batteries that is started from within.
+Ordinary fire-rated cabinets are designed to withstand fires that start on the outside.
+These cabinets will not withstand a fire with lithium-ion batteries beginning from within.
 This is an important distinction.
-You should ensure all storage cabinets for lithium-ion batteries is fire rated for fires starting from inside the cabinet.
-Without this the protection is inadequate.
-The cabinet must be able to withstand an internal fire for at least 90 minutes, it must be tested approved to SS-EN-1363-1 for internal fire.
+You should ensure all storage cabinets for lithium-ion batteries are rated for fires starting from inside the cabinet.
+Without this, the protection is inadequate.
+The cabinet must withstand an internal fire for at least 90 minutes; it must be tested and approved to SS-EN-1363-1 for internal fire.

 2. Ensure that your cabinet as integral ventilation

-To avoid thermal runaway, and subsequent fire risk, it is vital that lithium-ion batteries are stored and charged in the correct conditions.
-Hot air should be vented constantly to avoid overheating.
-Integrated ventilation is particularly important as it removes any heated air generated.
+To avoid thermal runaway and subsequent fire risk, lithium-ion batteries must be stored and charged in the correct conditions.
+Hot air should be vented constantly to prevent overheating.
+Integrated ventilation is essential as it removes any heated air generated.
 The gases from thermal runaway and lithium-ion fires are highly toxic.

 3. Charge lithium-ion batteries safely

-If the storage cabinet is likely to be used as a charging station it should be specifically built for this purpose and include all the critical safety measures that are needed for this from the outset.
+If the storage cabinet is likely to be used as a charging station, it should be built explicitly for this purpose and include all the critical safety measures that are needed for this from the outset.
 It can be more expensive and dangerous to connect charging facilities yourself at a later stage.
-A purpose-built lithium-ion cabinet has high-specification features including metal-encased and grounded electrical outlets.
+A purpose-built lithium-ion cabinet has high-specification features, including metal-encased and grounded electrical outlets.
 The socket strip should be ready for use and mounted on the rear wall of the cabinet.